1. Not brushing long enough

 6. Using the wrong toothbrush

-We highly recommend people use Oral B electric toothbrushes for the best experience of brushing and cleaning!
+We highly recommend using Oral B electric toothbrushes for the best brushing experience.

 7. Using an old toothbrush or toothbrush head

-Your toothbrush won’t be as effective as it should be if the bristles are worn.
-Change your toothbrush or toothbrush head for manual toothbrushes every 3 months – think of it as changing every time the season changes if you can’t remember the date you started using it.
+Your toothbrush won’t be as effective if the bristles are worn.
+Replace your toothbrush or toothbrush head every 3 months – think of it as changing with the seasons if you can’t remember when you started using it.

 Be the boss of your floss…